2015 SunCatcher V22RF Pontoon Boat (Unbiased Review)

 I own a 2015 G3 SunCatcher V22RF, so I'm quite confident that I can give you a quality and unbiased review.

-This is the information that I wish I knew before purchase.
+This is the information that I wish I had known before purchasing.

 The quick take: The G3 SunCatcher Pontoon boat is probably the most versatile and family-friendly boat on the water.
 It has well thought-out seating for a variety of uses, as well as the features you'd expect to see when you want to spend an entire day on the water.